 Gemifloxacin Mesylate (jem-i-FLOX-a-sin MES-i-late)

-Treats lung infections that are caused by bacteria.
+Treats lung infections.
 This medicine is a fluoroquinolone antibiotic.

 There may be other brand names for this medicine.